Build a Strong KYC Due Diligence Checklist UK

 • For large or unusual one-off financial transactions: Run CDD (or EDD) when a transaction exceeds set thresholds, even if there is no existing relationship, with workflow rules automatically flagging these cases.

-• When suspicious activity is detected for potential customers: Apply EDD and escalate through case management workflows whenever there are signs of financial crime or unexplained behaviour.
+• In the case, suspicious activity is detected for potential customers: Apply EDD and escalate through case management workflows whenever there are signs of financial crime or unexplained behaviour.

 • When existing customer data is unreliable or outdated: Re-verify identity and refresh CDD if there are doubts about the accuracy or completeness of previous information.